 We use $\Cat$ to denote the category of small categories (in the above convention, this means the $\infty$-category of small $\infty$-categories), and $\widehat{\Cat}$ to denote the category of possibly large categories -- we will need in several instances to apply results proved for $\Cat$ to $\widehat{\Cat}$ : this can be formalized using the theory of universes, fixing one universe to be the universe of ``small'' sets; because everything we prove does not depend on the chosen universe, it applies one universe up.

 We will say something like ``by going one universe up'' to refer to this technique, and will not go into too many set-theoretic details, as they are not really relevant except in this regard.

-Similarly, we use $\coCart_\C$ to denote the (non-full) subcategory of $\Cat_{/\C}$ on coCartesian fibrations and coCartesian-edge-preserving functors between those; and $\widehat{\coCart}_\C$ for coCartesian fibrations from possibly large categories ($\C$ itself being allowed to be possibly large in this case - we will use it for $\C= \Cat$).
-We use $\PrL$ for the category of presentable categories and $\Ss$ for the category of spaces.
+Similarly, we use $\coCart_\C$ to denote the (non-full) subcategory of $\Cat_{/\C}$ on coCartesian fibrations\footnote{Note that $\Cat$ denotes the $\infty$-category of $\infty$-categories, so here we mean coCartesian fibrations between $\infty$-categories rather than between quasicategories - in particular, these are closed under equivalences by design.} and coCartesian-edge-preserving functors between those; and $\widehat{\coCart}_\C$ for coCartesian fibrations from possibly large categories ($\C$ itself being allowed to be possibly large in this case - we will use it for $\C= \Cat$).
+Our general convention is that if $X\to Y$ is a coCartesian fibration and $f:y_0\to y_1$ is an edge in $Y$, $f_!:X_{y_0}\to X_{y_1}$ denotes the induced functor on fibers.
+We use $\PrL$ for the category of presentable categories.